 - the who can bestow the four purushArthams (goals) - dharma, artha, kAma, mOksha

 - the one who has many divine forms

 - the one who is the dear lord of SrI mahAlakshmi, bhUdhEvi and neeLA dhEvi

 - He being the in-dwelling (controlling) soul of all entities does not affect him in any way, just like jIvAthmA (soul) does not get affected by the changing bodies.

 - countless - there are so many auspicious qualities

 - boundless - even one of the qualities cannot be comprehended fully

-- causeless - his divine qualities does not manifest due to external inducing, they naturally exist
+- causeless - his divine qualities do not manifest due to external inducing, they naturally exist

-- unparallel - since emperumAn does not have any one equal or greater, his qualities also does not have anything equal or greater
+- unparalleled - since emperumAn does not have any one equal or greater, his qualities also do not have anything equal or greater

 - Three categories of his auspicious qualities